This section summarizes some general methods for making backups.

-If you have performance problems with your master server while making backups, one strategy that can help is to set up replication and perform backups on the slave rather than on the master.
-See Section 18.3.1, “Using Replication for Backups”.
+If you have performance problems with a server while making backups, one strategy that can help is to set up replication and perform backups on the replica rather than on the source.
+See Section 17.4.1, “Using Replication for Backups”.

-LOAD DATA INFILE operations.
-The location of this directory is the value of the
+of this directory is the value of the system variable

 tmpdir system variable.